mahnaz007/ImagePreprocessing/docs/usage.md

 ```

-## Running the individual processing steps
+## 1. Running the individual processing steps
-> 💡This section describes how to run every processing step indicidually.
+> 💡This section describes how to run every processing step indicidually by executing the provided bash scripts.
 The recommended order for the preprocessing is the following:
 1. BIDSing (Convert DICOM to BIDS)
 2. BIDS Validation
 3. Defacing